dantasse/pointmap/readme.md

 The completed thing is point_map.csv.

 You can just run generate_point_map.py, but it takes hours. mapper.py is a little experiment trying to get it to run on the grid as a MapReduce streaming job.
+Turns out it works, but you have to bundle up the whole environment to put it on hadoop first.
+I did that as follows:

+    cp -r env/lib/python2.7/site-packages/geojson .
+    cp -r env/lib/python2.7/site-packages/numpy .
+    mv env/ .. # just get it out of the way zip pointmap.zip *
+    mv ../env .

+Then copy pointmap.zip along with all the git repo to the grid gateway, and run:

+    hadoop jar $HADOOP_PREFIX/share/hadoop/tools/lib/hadoop-streaming.jar -Dmapred.job.queuename=default -mapper mapper.py -reducer NONE -input points.csv -output pointmap_hadoop -file pointmap.zip -file mapper.py